 The Table Variable in SQL Server stores a set of records like tables.
 And Table Variables are the best alternative to Temp Tables.
-Like Local Vars, Table variable scope limited to User Defined Functions or Stored procedures.
+Like Local Vars, this variable scope is limited to User Defined Functions or Stored procedures.

-The SQL Table variable is very fast when compared to temporary tables, and it is recommended to use this for less amount of data.
-The syntax of the Table variable is similar to the Create Table Statement.
+The SQL Server Table variable is very fast when compared to temporary ones, and it is recommended to use this for less amount of data.
+The syntax of the Table variable is similar to the Create Statement.

-Let us see how to Create a table variable in SQL Server, How to insert new records into it.
-And, how to select records from it.
+Let us see how to Create a table variable in the Server, How to insert new records into it.
+And how to select records from it.

-TIP: You cannot use it as either Input or an Output Parameter.
+TIP: You cannot use it as either an Input or an Output Parameter.

 We are executing all the statements together.
 Let me show you what happens when we run them independently.

-There won’t be any problem to declare this!
+There won’t be any problem with declaring this!

 NOTE: You don’t need any DELETE or DROP statement to drop this.
 Database Engine will automatically delete when it exits from the scope.